 We’ve covered wills and trusts in greater detail on this blog before and we recommend you read this post for more information.

 Once all of the documents for your estate plan are in order, make sure that all of the key people in your life know where you keep your originals and copies.
-This includes your spouse, children, the executor of your estate, or anyone else whom you trust and who would have an interest in your estate plan.
+This includes:

-5. Regularly review and update every few years
+5. Regularly review and update your estate plan every few years.

 It’s best to think of your estate plan as a living thing that can evolve rather than being something that’s static and unchanging.
 Your priorities for your estate can change over time as well as your relationship dynamics with your beneficiaries.
 Even if your situation hasn’t changed, the laws may have.
 For these reasons, it’s best to regularly review your estate plan every few years to make sure it always adheres to your desires.